Aroused

 church, Twenty-sixth and Russell Avenues North.
 Surviving were his

 wife, a son and a daughter.
 Interment at St. Mary’s cemetery.
+Officer LEHMANN had been on the police department for 27 years.
+On

 the day Officer LEHMANN was laid to rest, the driver that struck and